Freshen Up Your Thanksgiving Decor With a DIY Magnolia Garland You Can Make in an Hour

 Skip the traditional table runner for this year's holiday meal and create a luscious garland of magnolia leaves and festive embellishments.
 We'll show you how to make the garland and give you our best styling inspiration.

-Impress your holiday guests this year with a gorgeous homemade holiday garland.
-Use a variety of fresh, in-season foliage, like magnolia and eucalyptus branches, to create a full garland and then top with natural embellishments that match your existing holiday decor.
+Impress your family members this year with a gorgeous homemade holiday garland.
+Use a variety of fresh, in-season foliage (like magnolia and eucalyptus branches) to create a full garland and then top off the greenery with natural embellishments that match your existing holiday decor.
 We used cinnamon sticks and clementines, but any natural accents (like cranberries or pinecones) will look stunning on top of your garland.